martinber/noaa-apt/docs/development.md

 - Sylogista: Maintains an [AUR package](https://aur.archlinux.org/packages/noaa-apt/).

 - Tom Repetti: [Packaged](https://github.com/NixOS/nixpkgs/pull/96519) program for NixOS.

+- ButchOfBurdock: Instructions for compilation in Android + Termux.

 - Peter Vogel: For writing about noaa-apt on the web.